 ONSLAUGHT VS POSSESSED – WHO INVENTED THE TERM “DEATH METAL”?

-UK-based thrash metal band Onslaught original release “Power From Hell” had a hard-core punk sound as compared to their follow-up in 1987 “The Force“. this was mainly due to the more guttural vocal sound of original singer Paul Mahoney.
-In late 1985, Paul Mahoney was replaced by Sy Keeler joined the band as the new lead singer.
-The released “The Force” in 1986.
-The band has a much more Slayer-influenced sound than the early Discharge sounding material.
+UK-based thrash metal band Onslaught’s original release, “Power From Hell,” had a hardcore punk sound compared to their 1987 follow-up, “The Force“.
+This was mainly due to the more guttural vocal sound of the original singer, Paul Mahoney.
+In late 1985, Paul Mahoney was replaced by Sy Keeler, who joined the band as the new lead singer.
+The film ” The Force ” was released in 1986.
+The band has a much more Slayer-influenced sound than the early Discharge-sounding material.

 The Death Metal Controversy

 The Power From Hell LP was released in February 1985.
-It is disputed whether Onslaught or Possessed (San Fransisco) coined the term “Death Metal.”
+It is disputed whether Onslaught or Possessed (San Francisco) coined the term “Death Metal.”
 Onslaught had a demo ‘Death Metal’ in 1984, Possessed has a song of the same name a Seven Churches.

 Reunion In 2006